giuliaok/crawls_nest/guide_for_contributors.md

 When calling [`process_warc_files.py`](https://github.com/giuliaok/crawls_nest/blob/main/scripts/process_warc_files.py) a user might decide to extract postcodes (and for which geography), do text classification, or do both.

 :exclamation: When I started working with warc format data, I found [`this tutorial`](https://skeptric.com/notebooks/WAT%20WET%20WARC%20-%20Common%20Crawl%20Archives.html) extremely useful.
 It is very simple but covers all the basics

+#### Text Classification

+To allow for accurate and **relatively** fast text classification on the spot we use a quantized version of [`Llama`](https://ai.meta.com/llama/), [`llama_cpp`].
+We use it in its chat form, whereby for each webpage text we ask a prompt of the type *what is content of this webbpage about?*.
+Optimally, we would like the user to be able to define both the prompt to feed to the model (according to their research needs), as well as their language model of choice.

 ### Attributes